 The counselor can click on a number, and it will run a keep query to limit viewing to just those students and take the user to the Academic Plan page where the Counselor can approve each plan.

 Check the Show Changes by Student/Parent checkbox to show the changes submitted by Parents or Students.
 Courses added will be displayed in green, and deleted courses will be displayed in red.
 The counselor has the opportunity to reject any change or Accept all Changes.
 To reject a change, check the box next to the course you would like to reject, and click Reject The Selected Changes.
 Once the plan is acceptable, click Accept all Changes to accept the plan.

 Once the counselor approves the plan, the plan status becomes "Approved" and the new courses change color to dark blue.

 Importing Course Requests

 Course requests from the Individualized Academic Plan can be imported into the Course Requests (SSS) using the Import Course Requests from Academic Plan page.
 Filter Pages by "import course" or navigate to Scheduling Process > Functions > Import Course Requests from Academic Plan.

 Click on the Preview Only button.
 A message will display on the bottom left with the number of records that WOULD be updated and the students will display with the Course Requests to be Updated, giving the opportunity to review the data to be added before it is committed.
-Once the results look ok, click Update SSS to create the course request records.
+Once the list of student course requests looks correct, click Update SSS to create the course request records.